brajeshwar/brajeshwar.github.io/_posts/2013/2013-10-26-growing-startup-audience-email-marketing.md

 Secondly, there are more email accounts than social media accounts.
 Everyone with a social media account has an email, but not everyone with an email is one active on social media.
 Also, there's a world of difference in how you market your company, brand, product and yourself through email and on social media.
 Email is a 1-on-1 communication system, and that's always going to be more effective in sales and marketing.

 On top of all this, startups are especially in a dire need to reach their audience and prospective customers.
 Sure you have a brilliant idea and maybe a functional product, but no one knows you exist.
 You can't go the Mad Men because startups don't have the money to advertise.
 What you need is a grassroots campaign to introduce your company and product to customers, one at a time if necessary.
 You'll do social media, of course.
-But [Email marketing](http://www.salmat.com.au/products-services/email-marketing/) is also an integral component, primarily because it's the only affordable marketing channel for startups short of cash.
+But Email marketing is also an integral component, primarily because it's the only affordable marketing channel for startups short of cash.

-[//]: # http://www.salmat.com.au/products-services/email-marketing/ is a paid link.

 Then there's the question of beta testing, for which again you need people to sign up.
 Getting a mailing list all set up right from Day 1 means you have the chance to ask every interested visitor on your website to sign up for the beta beforehand.
 You're killing two or three birds - you get all the beta testers you need, they gin up prelaunch publicity for you by sharing it with their friends, and you now have a mailing list filled with subscribers who are all potential customers after you launch.